dottereldesign/paper_scissors_rock/README.md

 Contributions to the project are welcome!
 Please follow these steps:

-Fork the repository
+1. Fork the repository.
-Create a new branch (git checkout -b feature-branch) Make your changes
+2. Create a new branch by running `git checkout -b feature-branch`.
+3. Make your changes.
-Commit your changes (git commit -am 'Add some feature') Push to the branch (git push origin feature-branch) Create a new Pull Request
+4. Commit your changes with `git commit -am 'Add some feature'`.
+5. Push to the branch with `git push origin feature-branch`.
+6. Create a new Pull Request.

 ## License